-Note: The mere submission of additional evidence is not necessarily sufficient to establish good cause to reopen a decision.
-The information must be "new" (that is, it was not readily available or known to exist at the time of the initial determination), as well as "material" (that is, it may result in a different conclusion).
-A party should explain how the information
+The submission of additional evidence is not necessarily sufficient to establish good cause to reopen a decision.
+The information must be:

+- "new" (that is, it was not readily available or known to exist at the time of the initial determination); and - "material" (that is, it may result in a different conclusion).